crustio/crust-wiki/docs/isolationNode.md

 * (2) Having successfully registered your on-chain identity;
 * (3) Storage capacity statistics calculation in progress, which takes place gradually;
 * (4) Indicating that the storage status has been reported successfully.
-The process takes a long time, about half an hour.
+The process takes a long time, about an hour.

 ![pic](assets/mining/sworker_log1.png)